ProtonKicker/CoreYZ/README.md

 The CAD is available right now~
 They are not finished.
 Lots and lots of iterations are expected!

-Right now the color of printed parts is: A6B4C9
+Right now the color of printed parts is: A6B4C9.

+For image previews of the 3D printer, see the "Pictures" folder.

 Why 2 motors on the X?